It's essential to check a company's website for:

 Forbes is a global media company that publishes both a popular print magazine and a multi-faceted web resource covering global business issues.
 The site offers an array of old and new media including daily reporting, podcasts, brand marketing feeds and a video channel, while the company brand has expanded to include conferences on a variety of topics.

-Company websites can be complicated.
+Finding what you need on comprehensive websites can be time-consuming.
 Look for sitemap to locate specific materials, or use this handy trick: